schinery/lazy-head-gen/README.md

 ```

 This will generate a fully tested admin controller test for the 6 CRUD routes of a standard Padrino admin controller.

+### Bootstrapped Admin Generator

+TODO: write about this

+### Bootstrapped Admin Page Generator

+TODO: write about this

 ## Extras